91rinb18/Video-Boning-Knife/README.md

 [简体中文](./README_CN.md) | **English**

-Has been officially renamed: Video Boning Knife
+Has been officially renamed: Video Boning Knife.

 Direct copy mode preserves original video and audio quality at blazing speeds!
 A minimalist drag-and-drop GUI integrates audio, video, and subtitle streams into a single MP4/MKV file without re-encoding (powered by FFmpeg stream copying technology).

 ## ✨ Features
-- Lossless audio and video quality at maximum speed (stream copying)
+- Lossless audio and video quality at maximum speed (stream copying).
 - Directly extract audio, subtitles and video.
 Split. combine and package.
 - The usage is extremely simple - just click the mouse three times.
 - Automatically select the appropriate container.